LakshyaSharma207/Funky-Filter-webcam/README.md

 Then follow the steps to install nodejs.
 Clone this repository to any folder

-After installing open you terminal and type inside the folder/directory -
+After installing open your terminal inside the folder/directory and type -

 ```npm install```